real02/PPM-Project/README.md

-Simple Project Management Tool written in Java Spring Boot and React.
+Simple Project Management Tool written in Java Spring and React.